-It’s time again for our monthly Divi Showcase where we take a look at 10 awesome Divi websites made by our community members.
+It’s that time again for our monthly Divi Showcase, where we take a look at ten awesome Divi websites made by our community members.
 Each month we showcase the best Divi websites that were submitted from our community and today we want to share with you the top ten websites for the month of January.
 Throughout the post, I’ll point out some of my favorite design features that draw me to each of the websites.

 I hope you like them!

 Divi Design Showcase: New Submissions from January 2020

 This site was submitted by Daniel Behrens.
 It displays a full-screen background video with a tagline and CTA in the foreground.
 Following this is a full-screen section with a title with hover effects to introduce the next section, which displays in parallax as you scroll past the title.
 This section displays titles in large text with hover effects to one side and a CTA in the other.
 The next section provides information about how they work with clients.
 This includes a white background with a diagonal design and numbered text that expands on hover.
 Another CTA zooms in and out as you scroll.
 The Services page shows each service within a split-screen with CTAs on one side and background images in parallax on the other.
 I like the use of text, color, and images in this site.